Petrevene: Religion

 The present day Eastern Orthodox church of the Dormition of the Theotokos was built in 1902.
 In 2009 the church, having fallen into disrepair, underwent an extensive renovation funded by the Ministry of Disasters and Accidents, (now known as the Ministry of Emergency Situations), with total of €104,000 being released to the local government.
 The village shrine, or obrok (Bulgarian: оброк), was also restored in 2009.
 The obrok was a holy Christian site, used in the past as a meeting point for the village elders to congregate.
 It is located at one of the highest points surrounding the village, so as to have been as close to God as possible.
 The original obrok was first erected in 1923, and was made of stone.
 The new obrok is constructed from steel, except for the structure's bell, which is made from copper and was the village's church's original bell.

 Art gallery

 A limestone memorial to Petrevene's casualties in the First and Second World Wars, as well as the Balkan Wars, was unveiled on August 23, 2003.
-It lists the 26 citizens of Petrevene who lost their lives between 1912 and 1945.
+It lists the 26 citizens of Petrevene who died between 1912 and 1945.

-A 2008 National Academy of Arts incentive has seen the introduction of two new sculptures to Petrevene at the two ends of the village along the road E83 Sofia-Pleven.
+A 2008 National Academy of Art incentive has seen the introduction of two new sculptures to Petrevene at the two ends of the village along the road E83 Sofia-Pleven.
 They were designed and constructed by two students of the academy, Ivan Stoyanov and Valko Bekirski.